homeostatic/Rpi/README.md

             - printenv > envvar.env added at the start of the bash script was a useful thing here the service is set to be real time priority and based on very breif testing 'CPUSchedulingPolicy = rr' is marginally better for audio quality than '...=fifo'

-      there is currently an issue with MIDI performance and reliability when running as a service.
-I haven't really tried fixing it yet, but the python scripts seem not to be happy.